salim-benhamadi/coding-journey-leetcode/README.md

 - Medium
 - Hard (working on these!)

+### 📝 To Do
+- Add recursive solution to 104.
+Maximum Depth of Binary Tree

 ### 🤝 Feedback Welcome
 If you see ways I can improve my solutions or have suggestions, feel free to open an issue or drop a comment!